sagemath/sagewiki_to_gh-2022-10-10/SageMagazine.md

 == Topics ==
 '''list of possible topics''' an issue could/should cover.

-remember that this journal will still be available years after publishing. therefore it should be "timeless".
+remember that this magazine will still be available years after publishing. therefore it should be "timeless".

  * ''Usage Cases/Examples'': This is probably the biggest topic.
 It should feature a specific functionality of Sage or emphasize on a specific topic and explain how it could be realized using Sage.
 This includes:
   * explanation of problem/field/topic
   * Sage code: what has to be typed in to accomplish the task, explain it so that a new user, familiar to math software, understands it, too. (implicitly explain how to use Sage, but never reference other software packages like: "task XY is done in M* with this command - this is now done with that command.")
   * Screenshots, Graphics
  * ''New Feature'': It should present new functions and enhancements.
-Since this Journal started long after Sage started to exist, it could also be about "older" features, but they should be somewhat special to Sage.
+Since this magazine started long after Sage started to exist, it could also be about "older" features, but they should be somewhat special to Sage.
 They should also be already implemented and tested, ready to use for a broader audience.
 It should not include future features or things in active development (this is something for the discussion group/IRC)
- * ''Changes'': new and different since last volume of this journal
+ * ''Changes'': new and different since last volume of this magazine
   * until now, task XY was done this way, but we decided to do it now that way.
   * there is a new feature called XY, it does this.
   * just very short in the style of release notes.